getpelican/pelican/docs/settings.rst

 quotation marks.
 All other values (i.e., strings) *must* be enclosed in quotation marks.

+Unless otherwise specified, settings that refer to paths can be either absolute or relative to the configuration file.

 The settings you define in the configuration file will be passed to the templates, which allows you to use your settings to add site-wide content.